Herrmeller/datacourse2018/README.md

  * Journal: <http://www.int-res.com/abstracts/cr/v19/n3/p193-212/#>
  * PDF: <http://www.int-res.com/articles/cr2002/19/c019p193.pdf>

-Set of indices to cover manifold aspects of changing climate.
-To calculate the indices, rainfall and temperature date is needed.
-Daily values are suggested.
+The paper presents a set of indices to cover manifold aspects of changing climate.
+To calculate the indices, rainfall and temperature date are needed on a daily basis.
 Temperature data should cover daily minimum, mean and maximum temperature (`Tmin`, `Tmean`and `Tmax`).

 ![frich](frich_index.png "Frich et al. 2002")

-## Instructions ##
+test

 Develope a robust and comprehensive function in R to calculate the particular index.
 Insert a comment block in the code with a few lines to describe the functionality and how the index is calculated.
 Name your R-File according to the index, e.g. _Fd.R_, _ETR.R_, _Tn90.R_ etc.
 At the end, submit your code snippet via e-mail.
----

 ---
 ## Example function